-1. Mandatory Application.
-Subject to paragraph 4 below, applications for allowance of compensation for services and reimbursement of expenses shall be filed when Court approval of compensation is required under 11 U.S.C. § 330.
-Except in Chapter 7 cases, a fee application must also be filed if the debtor’s attorney received a pre-petition bankruptcy retainer or payment from property of the debtor, or from property of a person or entity other than the debtor, even if no further compensation is sought in connection with the bankruptcy case.
-Applications for compensation and reimbursement of expenses shall comply with the national fee guidelines promulgated by the Executive Office for United States Trustee pursuant to 28 U.S.C. § 586(a)(3)(A)(i) and any Policy of the United States Trustee for Region 13 for Implementation of Fee Guidelines.
+A. Fee Application.
+Subject to section D, a party must file an application for compensation for services and reimbursement under 11 U.S.C. § 330.
+Except in Chapter 7 cases, a fee application must also be filed if the debtor’s attorney received a pre-petition bankruptcy retainer or payment from property of the debtor, or from property of a person or entity other than the debtor, even if no additional compensation is sought in connection with the bankruptcy case.
+Fee applications must comply with the national fee guidelines promulgated by the Executive Office of the United States Trustee under 28 U.S.C. § 586(a)(3)(A)(i) and any Policy of the United States Trustee for Region 13 for Implementation of Fee Guidelines.

-3. Contents.
-Unless otherwise ordered, a time summary exhibit, constructed from contemporaneously kept time records, shall be attached to all fee applications.
-The exhibit shall state the dates, the number of hours spent and estimated to be spent in the future to tenths of an hour on particular tasks, a concise statement of the task, the identity of the individual performing the work, the relationship of the service to the estate, and the value thereof.
-If the application seeks compensation for future services, the exhibit shall also state an estimate of the number of hours to be expended in future services.
-All fee applications shall disclose all fees paid to the applicant, including pre-petition payments for services rendered or to be rendered in connection with the case.
-The description of legal services and expenses shall also include services and expenses to be compensated from a pre-petition retainer, if any.
+C. Contents.
+All fee applications must contain a time summary exhibit, constructed from contemporaneously kept time records.
+The exhibit must state the dates services were performed, the number of hours spent in tenths of an hour on each task, a concise statement of the task, the identity of the individual performing the work, the relationship of the service to the estate, and the value thereof.
+If compensation for future services is sought, the exhibit must state an estimate of the number of hours that will be expended for future services.
+All fee applications must disclose all fees previously approved to be paid to the applicant, including pre-petition payments, and services and expenses to be compensated from any pre-petition retainer.